matthewpersico/personal/README-direct.md

 If you are resetting an existing setup where the branch already exists:

 ```
-for i in '.git_template' 'personal'; do
+for i in '.git-template' 'personal'; do
     cd ${HOME}/$i
     git checkout --track origin/EXISTING-BRANCH-NAME
 done